AphazMBA10083669/kinemaapp/README.md

 ### Prerequisites###
 - Android Studio (latest version recommended)
-- Uisnf Kotlin for Android development
+- Using Flutter for Android development for this king of application
 - Google Account for SSO integration
 - RapidAPI account to gain access to the IMDb API access
-- Azure Blob Storage account for media storage
+- Firebase for saving user Information(sign-up info and langages)

 ### Installation ###